NBKRedSpy/HarmonyPatchChangeParser/README.md

 The output from the --help option:

 ```
-HarmonyPatchChangeParser 1.0.0+93ad0351c3525b278765c46bc999377a8ffadff1
+HarmonyPatchChangeParser 2.0.0+4cb61d6e0d601457c06384cb07269f138635ffd4
 Copyright (C) 2025 HarmonyPatchChangeParser

   -a, --git-commit-a                    Required.
 The first Git commit hash or
                                         reference.

   -b, --git-commit-b                    Required.
 The second Git commit hash or
                                         reference.

   -s, --game-source-path                Required.
-Path to the game source directory.
+Path to the game source
+                                        directory.

   -m, --harmony-mods-path               Required.
-Path to the Harmony mods directory.
+Path to the Harmony mods
+                                        directory.

-  -h, --harmony-output-file      (Default: HarmonyReport.tsv) The path to the
+  -h, --harmony-output-file             (Default: HarmonyReport.tsv) The path to
-                                 output file for the harmony patches report.
+                                        the output file for the harmony patches
+                                        report.
 Use - to output to the console.
-Use '' to not
+                                        Use '' to not export.
-                                 export.

-  -f, --game-file-changes        (Default: GameFileChanges.tsv) The path to
+  -f, --game-file-changes               (Default: GameFileChanges.tsv) The path
-                                 output the files that were changed in the git
+                                        to output the files that were changed in
-                                 commits.
-Use - to output to the console.
-Use
+                                        the git commits.
+Use - to output to the
-                                 '' to not export.
+                                        console.
+Use '' to not export.

-  -c, --include-copy-warnings    (Default: true) If set, will include any lines
+  -c, --include-copy-warnings           (Default: true) If set, will include any
-                                 which contain the text 'copy' to try to find
+                                        lines which contain the text 'copy' to
-                                 any copy and replace patches.
-The word 'copy'
+                                        try to find any copy and replace
-                                 is by convention.
+                                        patches.
+The word 'copy' is by
+                                        convention.

+  -t, --include-harmony-text-matches    Includes the simple 'Harmony' text match
+                                        in the file changes

-  -g, --git path                 (Default: ) The path to the git executable.
-Use
+  -g, --git-path                        (Default: ) The path to the git
-                                 '' to require git to be in the path.
+                                        executable.
+Use '' to require git to be
+                                        in the path.

   --help                                Display this help screen.

   --version                             Display version information.
 ```